-And may not have existed either!
-In the Middle Ages, Bestiaries were created to catalogue the various creatures that lived around the world.
+Bestiaries were created in the Middle Ages to catalogue the various creatures that lived around the world.
 They would include various animals like horses and lions, along with more fantastical creatures such as dragons and unicorns.
 Here are ten creatures that are less known but have unusual characteristics.
 Some were based on real animals, while the origins of others remain a mystery.

-Banacle Geese were thought to be birds that grew from trees.
-Gerald of Wales writes that “they are produced from fir timber tossed along the sea, and are at first like gum.
+They are produced from fir timber tossed along the sea, and are at first like gum.
 Afterwards they hang down by their beaks as if they were a seaweed attached to the timber, and are surrounded by shells in order to grow more freely.
 Having thus in process of time been clothed with a strong coat of feathers, they either fall into the water or fly freely away into the air.
 They derived their food and growth from the sap of the wood or from the sea, by a secret and most wonderful process of alimentation.
 I have frequently seen, with my own eyes, more than a thousand of these small bodies of birds, hanging down on the sea-shore from one piece of timber, enclosed in their shells, and already formed.
-They do not breed and lay eggs like other birds, nor do they ever hatch any eggs, nor do they seem to build nests in any corner of the earth.”
+They do not breed and lay eggs like other birds, nor do they ever hatch any eggs, nor do they seem to build nests in any corner of the earth.

 According to the Aberdeen Bestiary, “in Asia an animal is found which men call Bonnacon.
 It has the head of a bull, and thereafter its whole body is of the size of a bull’s with the maned neck of a horse.
 Its horns are convoluted, curling back on themselves in such a way that if anyone comes up against it, he is not harmed.